Ideford

 Ideford (or Ideford Parish) is a village in the Teignbridge district of Devon, England.
 It is 5 mi north of Newton Abbot.
 To the west is the A380 dual carriageway and to the east are Luton and Teignmouth Golf Club.
+The former single carriageway A380 used to pass over a lane on the "Ideford Arch" but the route is now overgrown.